tinker1987/docker_php/README.md

  Simply put your private key under `etc/ssh/`

  > Note that You will need to start `docker-compose build` after You will make any changes to configuration

+ ### 3. How to configure PhpStorm and xdebug?

+ If you're using Docker for Mac you need to alias your local IP to something else :

+     sudo ifconfig lo0 alias 10.254.254.254

+ in order to use XDebug properly ([source](https://forums.docker.com/t/ip-address-for-xdebug/10460/26)).

+ Add `10.254.254.254` in _DBGp Proxy > Host setting_.
+     - IDE key: _PHPSTORM_
+     - Host: _10.254.254.254_
+     - Port: _9089_